EU lawmakers roast Juncker over 'stitch-up' promotion of aide

 But several lawmakers said the spirit of transparency had been breached.

-Werner Langen, who, like Oettinger and Selmayr, is a German Christian Democrat, said the affair reminded him of “19th-century secret bureaucracy”.
+Werner Langen, who, like Oettinger and Selmayr, is a German Christian Democrat, said the affair reminded him of“19th-century secret bureaucracy”.

 Reporting by Alastair Macdonald; @macdonaldrtr; Editing by Robin Pomeroy